An Eco Church

 lifestyles of our congregation.
 You can find out more on their website ecochurch.arocha.org.uk

-We have now registered with the Eco Church programme, and are putting together our application for our first award.
+We have now registered with the Eco Church programme, and have obtained our first award, Bronze.
 There are three levels, Bronze, Silver and Gold, for both individual churches and for dioceses.
+We will be working toward our Silver award over the coming months.
 There will be lots of opportunities for people to get involved as we move forward on this.

 This is an initiative organised by Churches Together, with